 Community Solutions and Situational Leadership

-Each business or Front Porch will sponsor community Solutions as part of their involvement in Melvin’s Neighborhood.
+Each business or Front Porch will sponsor community volunteer Solutions as part of their involvement in Melvin’s Neighborhood.
 These Solutions are designed to fix the problems and take advantage of the opportunities in your community that too often are left unaddressed by our traditional institutions.
 They can range from organizing a cleanup effort, to fixing a playground, to even spearheading a high school mentoring or apprentice program.
-By being a 3.0 Member, you can become involved with whatever Solution fits your strengths and enhances your journey through life.
+By being a Resident of the Neighborhood, you can become involved with whatever Solution fits your strengths and enhances your journey through life.
 The Neighborhood transforms our businesses into ones that you would be ashamed NOT to do business with … something no box store or chain store can compete with.
 And anchoring these Solutions will not be the traditional civic institutions, but rather peer leaders in your community.
 These are the real leaders; ones with a vested interest and a passion in the project they will insert themselves in.
 This is the phenomenon of Situational Leadership, the leadership that is rooted in our streets, not the ivory towers.

-These Front Porch based Solutions will work hand-in-hand with the Melvin’s philosophy of engagement being the remedy to our society’s ills and incubator for opportunities.
+These Front Porch based volunteer Solutions will work in conjunction with Melvin’s philosophy of engagement being the remedy to our society’s ills and incubator for opportunities.
 Through involvement in these volunteer activities, petty ideological divides can be bridged and ignorance of those different of us will be replaced by empathy and situational collaboration.
 It’s hard to be working next to someone on a common goal – say restoring the school grounds where both your kids go … and not feel a kinship with that person that transcends political ideology.

 The common thread that will be emphasized throughout these Solutions is environmental restoration and climate change intervention; and how it can impact our health both today and in the future.
 While national and even international government action (or inaction) receives all the attention – it’s here in our communities where the real change must happen.
 The Neighborhood Front Porch network must lead the efforts directly through volunteer action, and indirectly through pressure on those we elect to positions of traditional institutional power.